 Her strategy is apparently working.
 The bank’s financial benchmarks are stellar.
 “We are among the top 11% of banks in the country in terms of asset size and the FDIC would categorize us as well capitalized,” she reports.

 Franzoni also serves on the board of the newly formed Manasquan Bank Charitable Foundation.
-The Foundation has awarded upwards of $100,000 in grants in its first year.
+The Foundation has awarded upwards of $100,000 in grants.
 “The donations represent a true cross-section of our community,” she says, noting that contributions have been given to senior and youth organizations, sports leagues, history preservation societies, the arts, and health services.
 “We’re especially proud of being able to do this with our own assets.
 It is truly giving back to our communities.”

 Franzoni adds that Manasquan Bank is also a major supporter of the Algonquin Arts Theatre in Manasquan.
 “We strongly believe in the positive impact of the arts within the community.
 The Algonquin not only offers a diverse mix of events, but has been a shore landmark since 1938.
 The Theatre has operated as a 501(c)(3) nonprofit organization since 1992.
 We are honored to be their Broadway Series Sponsor,” she explains.